MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

 \subsubsection{Multi-View Generation}

 Following the validation of MEt3R in comparison to other metrics, we now benchmark our multi-view generation baselines on the test sequences (c.f.
 Sec.~\ref{sec:experimental}).
-In \cref{tab:metrics}(a), we plot MEt3R against FID and KID along with the respective model size in terms of the number of parameters.
-We find that GenWarp achieves the worst consistency in terms of MEt3R, where the contents of the scene change drastically as we transition from one image to another, which can be qualitatively observed in Figs.~\ref{fig:qualitative-comparison}, ~\ref{fig:qualitative_appendix_1} -~\ref{fig:qualitative_appendix_6}.
+In \cref{tab:metrics}(a), we plot MEt3R against FID~\cite{fid} and FVD~\cite{unterthiner2019fvd} along with the respective model size in terms of the number of parameters.
+We find that GenWarp~\cite{seo2024genwarp} achieves the worst consistency in terms of MEt3R, where the contents of the scene change drastically as we transition from one image to another, which can be qualitatively observed in Figs.~\ref{fig:qualitative-comparison}, ~\ref{fig:qualitative_appendix_1} -~\ref{fig:qualitative_appendix_6}.
 This behavior is expected since GenWarp generates one image at a time.
-Meanwhile, PhotoNVS performs slightly better than GenWarp but produces low-quality results, which are captured quantitatively by FID and KID.
-GenWarp and PhotoNVS cannot learn an expressive multi-view prior since they are single-view generation models, hindering their ability to produce 3D consistent results.
+Meanwhile, PhotoNVS~\cite{Yu2023PhotoconsistentNVS} performs slightly better than GenWarp but produces low-quality results, which the FID captures quantitatively.
+GenWarp and PhotoNVS cannot learn an expressive multi-view prior since they have a single-sized context window, hindering their ability to produce consistent 3D results.

 Conversely, diffusing multiple views at a time induces a stronger prior towards 3D consistency, as in MV-LDM, where we see an overall improvement in MEt3R.
 Among all evaluated methods, MV-LDM achieves the best trade-off between 3D consistency and novel view quality, both qualitatively and quantitatively.
-Moving further towards 3D consistency, DFM uses an underlying 3D representation and, therefore, produces consistent novel views by design, which is captured quantitatively in the form of better MEt3R scores than MV-LDM.
-However, this strong inductive bias comes with the drawback of blurry renderings far away from the ground-truth image distribution, as reflected by FID and KID.
-This highlights that MEt3R only focuses on 3D consistency irrespective of image content and can therefore complement standard image quality metrics well.
+Moving further towards 3D consistency, DFM~\cite{tewari2023forwarddiffusion} uses an underlying 3D representation and produces consistent novel views by design, which is captured quantitatively in the form of better MEt3R scores than MV-LDM.
+However, this strong inductive bias comes at the cost of blurry renderings pushing further from the ground-truth distribution, as reflected by the FID, and achieves a higher signal-to-noise ratio, as indicated by FWS (PSNR).
+This highlights that MEt3R only focuses on 3D consistency irrespective of image content and can, therefore, complement standard image quality metrics well.

-\paragraph{MEt3R on multiple scales.} In Tab.~\ref{tab:multi_scale}, we investigate the effect of image resolutions on MEt3R compared to SED~\cite{Yu2023PhotoconsistentNVS}.
-We find that SED is highly sensitive to variation in image resolution with a significant increase at $128^2$.
-This is expected since SED computes the geometric distance of each correspondence from their epipolar line in the 2D-pixel space.
-Meanwhile, MEt3R is more robust, attributed to the measurement in the feature space (c.f.
-Sec.~\ref{sec:met3r}), thus maintaining only minor differences in the scores.
-Although the differences are small, we still recommend using a similar resolution for all baselines for a fair comparison.